 After a bit of early trial and error, we hit our stride, and the jokes started flowing naturally:

 We did feel badly for Evans though.
 Whoever put this signage together was clearly not a fan of his.
-Seems like everything he believed, claimed, or did is contradicted or met with an underlying degree of skepticism.
-A few aren’t even that subtle.
-And it’s all in writing!
+Seems like everything he believed, claimed, or did is now being contradicted or met with an underlying degree of skepticism…publicly!

 So, seriously: what’s the story with Evans?